Testing

 Running Tests

-npm test # Run all tests once
+npm test # Run unit + conformance suites once

 npm run test:watch # Watch mode — re-runs on file changes

-npm run test:coverage # Run with v8 coverage report
+npm run test:coverage # Run with v8 coverage report + threshold gate

 Test Structure